tbooth/snakemake-publishing/episodes/03-source-code-control.md

 you can always refer to it unambiguously and retrieve the code as long as it is stored in some git database.

 Branch = a series of commits recording code development.
-In the simplest case we work on a single branch and the commits just form a timeline.
-You can make new branches for various reasons, but we'll not worry about that here
+In the simple case we work on a single branch and the commits will form a timeline.
+You can make new branches for various reasons, but we'll not worry about that here, so just think of a branch as a timeline of work.

-Tag = a name you attach to a commit.
+Tag = git allows you to give a name to any commit.
 We want to use tags to indicate versions of the code.
-The match between the tag in git and the version in Workflowhub wil tie everything together.
+The match between the tag in git and the version in Workflowhub will tie everything together.

 ## Git + GitHub + WorkflowHub

 Explain how these components interact.
 I need a diagram with paths going between them.

-## Sematic versioning

-This probably should live here.
-I think most people have seen this.
-It bears repeating:

-v1.2.3 = major + minor + patch

-Explain what they do.
-Changing to a new patch version should not affect the output at all, other than in the case of fixing something which is clearly broken.

-The decision over whether to make a major or minor release is more subjective.
-For some software (bowtie and bwa are a case in point) the new major release is a re-write such that the new version is essentially a whole new program in itself, so it's reasonable to say that making a major release is on the same level as giving the software a new name.

-v0.x releases - used for development.
-The minor and patch numbers are understood to be less meaningful

-v24.12.p format - a variation where you still use the major+minor+patch format but rather than just adding the the major and minor versions sequentially you use the 2-digit year (24) and the month.
-The patch number is still just a sequential number.
-Used in a few popular projects, but an obvious isse is that you can never have more than one minor release in a month.
+GitHub is the most popular service for hosting code managed in Git.
+It's by no means the only one, as there are other public Git repository hosts, and you may well have one hosted by your institution.
+It's also possible to use Git without a repository, but this negates many of the advantages of using Git.

+Note that moving code, with the entire commit history, between different Git hosting services is very easy, so you will not be locked in to your first choice.

+## Callout on Git dangers

+Many people worry about sharing their un-finished code in a public repository.
+In practise, there is not much to fear but there are some specific dangers.

+The main one is leaking passwords, authentication tokens, and private data,

+*** TODO - maybe say something about credential management.
+Does that belong here?